nhn/tui.editor/README.md

 ### Pull Request

-Before creating a PR, test and check for any errors.
-If there are no errors, then commit and push.
+Before uploading your PR, run test one last time to check if there are any errors.
+If it has no errors, commit and then push it!

-For more information, please refer to the Contributing section.
+For more information on PR's steps, please see links in the Contributing section.

 ## 💬 Contributing